DonRomanos/Terms_of_Enrampagement/Readme.md

 * Conan
 * GTest
 * Google Microbenchmark
+* GLFW
-* SFML
+* Vulkan

+Install the Vulkan SDK and make sure you have an environment variable VULKAN_SDK (should automatically be done when installing the SDK, maybe restart your IDE / shell)

-This should all be taken care of by Conan and CMake :)
+The rest should be taken care of by Conan and CMake :) (Conan Package for the SDK is currently in progress, once its available I will use it)

 **Note**: By default this uses C++20 because I want to play around with the newest things.